-The white roofs appeared throughout the green livery period and during the mid 1970s.
-They again made an appearance during the early '80s with some vehicles also gaining black windscreen surrounds.
-The next image shows a set at Buxton demonstrating the latter.
+The white roofs appeared throughout the green livery period and during the mid-1970s.
+They again made an appearance during the early 1980s with some vehicles also gaining black windscreen surrounds.
+The next image shows such a set at Buxton.
 Peter, Lincolnshire & East Yorkshire Transport Review.

-The final image was taken at Bridlington in summer 1970.
+This image was taken at Bridlington in summer 1970.
 The vehicle on the right is part of three-car Class 104 and was decorated along with a two-car Cravens set to publicise the Scarborough branch.
 In a day in June 1970 they operated two "Classroom Specials" carrying 300 children, one from Hull and one from Scarborough, running via Bridlington and passing at Driffield.
-Steve Davies / John Vaughan Collection.
+Steve Davies Collection.

 On the day of the school run Driffield was renamed 'Diddy Town' and Ken Dodd was wearing a guard's uniform.
 An image of part of the train appeared in the December 1970 Railway Magazine.

 Details about preserved Class 104s can be found here.